Moses-Martins/Moses-Martins/README.md

 👋 Hi, I’m @Moses Martins!

-👀 I’m interested in leveraging data science and machine learning to solve complex problems and drive innovation across various industries.
+👀 I’m passionate about leveraging advanced technologies to solve complex problems and drive innovation across diverse industries.

 🌱 I’m open to collaborate on any interesting projects.

 📫 Check out my Portfolio: https://moses-martins.github.io | You can reach me via Email: mmoses061@gmail.com

-⚡ Fun fact: I have a passion for mathematics and enjoy exploring its applications in diverse areas.
+⚡ Fun fact: I’ve always been fascinated by mathematics—it’s like a universal cheat code for understanding the world!